 Returning a Tenant’s Security Deposit in Colorado

-Once a tenant vacates the premises, Colorado landlord-tenant laws require you to return the deposit to the tenant within thirty days.
+Once a tenant vacates the premises, Colorado landlord-tenant laws require a landlord to return the security deposit to the tenant within thirty days.

-According to Colorado’s renters’ rights concerning security deposits, any hazardous conditions involving gas at your rental property may also require you to return the renter’s security deposit.
+According to Colorado’s renters' rights concerning security deposits, any hazardous conditions involving gas at your rental premises may also require you to return the renter’s security deposit.
 In such a case, you will have 72 hours to act on the problem.
-If you don’t, the renter will be free to break the Colorado lease or rental agreement.
+If you don’t, the tenant will be free to break the Colorado lease or rental agreement.

-In this case, you will have 72 hours to return the deposit to the tenant once he or she moves out.
+In this case, a landlord will have 72 hours to return the security deposit to the tenant once he or she moves out.

-In the event the renter has caused excessive property damage, you will need to do a couple of things.
+In the event the tenant has caused excessive damage to the unit, you will need to do a couple of things.
 First, you’ll need to make an itemized list of the deductions.
 Next, you’ll need to list the reason for those deductions.
 Last, you will need to include the itemized statement alongside the portion of the security deposit you are returning to the tenant.

 Change of Property Ownership

-You must do two things in the event you sell your property.
-One, return all or portion of the deposit back to the tenant.
-Alternatively, transfer all or part of the deposit to the new owner.
-If you decide to transfer it to the new owner, you must notify the tenant in writing.
+A landlord must do two things in the event they sell their property.
+One, return all or portion of the security deposit back to the tenant.
+Alternatively, transfer all or a portion of the deposit to the new owner.
+If you decide to transfer it to the new owner, you must provide the tenant with a written notice.
 This is usually done with a Notice of Change of Ownership or Management.

-Once you’ve completed the transfer and notified the tenant, the new owner will then become liable for the deposit.
+Once you’ve completed the transfer and send a notice to the tenant, the new owner will then become liable for the deposit.